Global Clinic: Information for Sponsors

 We begin recruiting projects 6-12 months in advance.

-- Fall, Winter, Spring: Contact potential sponsors, gather project ideas
+- Fall, Winter, Spring: Initial conversations, broad discussions of project ideas

 - March to June: Prepare brief project statement, execute business agreement